Exercise For Over 50 With Bad Knees

 Range of motion exercises are vital for maintaining and improving joint flexibility, which can be compromised by bad knees.
 These exercises help prevent stiffness, increase mobility, and reduce the risk of further knee problems.
 Recommended range of motion exercises for individuals with bad knees include knee extensions, heel slides, leg swings, and ankle pumps.
 Engaging in these exercises on a regular basis can enhance joint mobility and overall knee health.

-See also Chest Workout For Over 50
+See also Calisthenics Workout For Over 50

 4. Balance and Stability Exercises